 While the issues I had do hold the game back from a perfect score, Apocalypse is a game that JRPG fans, and even just 3DS owners, should not pass up.
 The depth in story and gameplay is incredible, and the accessability options can let anyone dive in, newbie or veteran.

-Review copy provided by Atlus.
+Review copy provided by Atlus for 3DS.
 Screenshots courtesy of Atlus.